-Over the course of 29 years, Cosmopolite Scene has evolved to become a central music scene for Norwegian and international world music, soul, jazz and other exciting cultural projects.
+Over the course of 30 years, Cosmopolite Scene has evolved to become a central music scene for Norwegian and international music from all corners of the world.

 After moving the venue to different locations, Cosmopolite Scene finally found a permanent residency in 2008, at the historic Soria Moria building.
 For a long time, Cosmopolite Scene has been established as an important melting pot for different people and cultures.
 In addition, the venue offers some of the very best music and cultural experiences that the capital has to offer.
 Through the years, Cosmopolite Scene has presented several major international names, such as Gerry Mulligan, Diana Krall, Chick Corea, Joe Zawinul, Bo Diddeley, Marcus Miller, Nusrat Fateh Ali Khan and Mulatu Astatke, to name a few.

 Cosmopolite started out back in 1992 at an area in Oslo called Majorstua.
 The initiative was taken by Miloud Guiderk, who, based on his previous experiences from Emmajazz and Musikkflekken in Bærum, wanted to establish a venue for jazz, rhythmic and multicultural music in Oslo.
 Cosmopolite quickly became a very important arena for music from across the world and jazz in Oslo – and also a central place for musicians with minority background in Norway.